Finite-Agent Stochastic Differential Games on Large Graphs: II. Graph-Based Architectures: A Graph-Based Network Architecture

 \textbf{Evaluation metrics.} For testing, we generate \(N_{\mathrm{test}} = 25000\) samples \(y^1,\ldots,y^{N_{\mathrm{test}}}\) using Latin hypercube sampling (LHS) \cite{mckay2000comparison} for better space-filling over the unit hypercube \([0,1]^N\).
 Performance is evaluated using the relative mean-squared error (RMSE):

 where \(\delta = 10^{-8}\) ensures numerical stability.
 A lower RMSE indicates better approximation of the target function.

 \textbf{Graph choices.} We test on the following four representative graphs:

-Among those, only \(\mathrm{RST}_N\) is random; it is sampled and fixed across all architectures and test cases.
+Among these graphs, only \(\mathrm{RST}_N\) is random; it is sampled and fixed across all architectures and test cases.

 \textbf{Numerical results\footnote{All experiments were conducted on an Nvidia GeForce RTX 2080 Ti GPU, on a server with Linux operating system.}.} For each test case, graph, and architecture, we repeat the training and evaluation 1000 times, producing 1000 RMSE values visualized via box plots in Figure~\ref{fig:SVL}.
+To facilitate a quantitative comparison, we also report the corresponding summary statistics in Appendix~\ref{app:summary_stat}.
 For test cases \textbf{LQ} and \textbf{LQMH}, numerical results are presented under the following set of model parameters:

 In each box plot, the minimum RMSE reflects the expressivity of the architecture.
-If the log-RMSE drops below a certain threshold (e.g., \(-4\)), the target function is approximated with sufficient accuracy.
+Empirically, a low minimum RMSE value is indicative of strong expressivity of the corresponding architecture.
 From the results, the Chebyshev GCN and FNN demonstrate strong expressivity across all test cases.
 NTM demonstrates strong expressivity for test cases \textbf{LQ}, \textbf{LQMH}, \textbf{NL}, but fails to capture the complexity of \textbf{NLM}, which involves a mixed effect of different players' feedback functions.
 Nevertheless, this limitation is not critical, as the adoption of DFP only requires the ability to approximate a single player's strategy.
 Therefore, we conclude that, NTM retains enough expressivity to approximate a single player's NE strategies in general (non-LQ) games, despite its non-trainable entries.
-Note that NTM does not behave as well on cycle graph as on other graphs in the test case \textbf{LQMH}, since the NTM tested has \(K = 3\), but the cycle graph has a larger diameter \(5\).
+Note that NTM does not perform as well on the cycle graph as on the other graphs in the test case \textbf{LQMH}, since the NTM tested has \(K = 3\), but the cycle graph has a larger diameter \(5\).
 Moreover, long-range dependencies play a more significant role in \textbf{LQMH}, compared to other test cases.
 This observation aligns with the interpretation of the depth provided in Section~\ref{sec:NTM}.